 It may be tough for you to figure out what you need to change to rent an apartment faster.
-It can be highly advantageous to hire the services of a real estate professional.
+This highlights the importance of an apartment management company or a real estate professional.
 This expert will be able to tell you what you need to change.
 An expert will also be able to answer any questions you have about the process in case you are a first-time landlord.

 Make a Great First Impression